Fedo-911/Calculator-Fardeen/README.md

 # Calculator-Fardeen
-This is Streamlit Calculator developed by Fardeen
+This is Streamlit Calculator developed by Fardeen Tariq